dice-group/ida-pg/librarian/modules/scraper/README.md

 ## 3. Writing your own scrape configurations

+This section describes how to configure the scraper for arbitrary libraries.
+Before reading the configuration guide, it is recommended to first have a look at the [Librarian model](../model).
+The scrape configuration essentially describes where to find which information about which type of concept on the documentation pages of a library.
+To describe this, one first needs to know which concepts exist and which attributes they have.
+The concepts and their attributes are part of the model.

 A scraper is configured via a `scraper.clj` file which has the following [EDN](https://github.com/edn-format/edn)-like structure:
 ```clojure
 (defscraper my-library